JCMais/graphql-yup-middleware/README.md

 ### Setting the Validation Schema of each Mutation

-For each mutation that you want to validate the args, you must define a property `validationSchema` when defining it.
-Example:
+For each mutation that you want to validate the args, you must define the validation schema on the definition of the mutation.
+The way to do that depends on the version of GraphQL you are using:

+#### GraphQL <= 14

 ```ts
 const resolvers = {